-- PROVIDED THAT before a decision of suspension or termination is officiated, Cabinet must give the Commissioner or Assistant Commissioner an opportunity to be heard or to respond. - (9) The Head of State, acting on the advice of Cabinet under subsection (8), may suspend or terminate the Commissioner or Assistant Commissioner from office.
+PROVIDED THAT before a decision of suspension or termination is officiated, Cabinet must give the Commissioner or Assistant Commissioner an opportunity to be heard or to respond.

+(9) The Head of State, acting on the advice of Cabinet under subsection (8), may suspend or terminate the Commissioner, Deputy Commissioner or an Assistant Commissioner from office.